-Full Details: Chikmagalur Travel Info
+Full Details: Chikmagalur Tourist Places

 Well known as India’s Coffee County, Coorg is the largest coffee producing region in Karnataka with more than 50% share in the total productions of the state and also having the highest yield in among all other districts.
 Coorg district is dotted with several coffee plantations owned by both private and coffee companies.
-Coorg is also one of the most popular tourist place to visit as part of Karnataka tour packages.
+Coorg is also one of the most popular tourist places to visit near Mysore as part of Karnataka tour packages.

 Coorg, also known as Kodagu, is one of the popular Karnataka Hill Stations and also one of the top places to experience Karnataka Tourism.
 Coorg Tourism is bestowed with misty hills, splendid valleys, exotic wildlife and meandering rivers.
 The coffee plantations near Madikeri are one of the most popular places to visit in Coorg.
 One can also visit Buddhist monasteries at Bylakuppe, bird watching at Cauvery Nisargadhama, Abbey Falls and Elephant Camp & Rafting at Dubare.
 While in Coorg, travelers must enhance their trip by choosing the best Coog Resorts to pamper themselves with opulence amidst picturesque vistas.